SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

 After all these necessary splits and joins, we consider a bucket $i$ with a high heuristic error~\eqref{eqn:heurError-der2}, and we split it if its error is more than $\gamma$ times greater than the lowest heuristic error of a bucket resulting from joining a joinable pair, for a parameter $\gamma > 1$ (say, $\gamma = 1.5$).
-Furthermore, we do not perform a split of a bucket $i$ due to the heuristic error if there are less than $k/3 + 2$ pairs of adjacent buckets that can be joined, which is needed to prove that there is a joinable pair of buckets; see Lemma~B.2.
-Finally, if the counter of bucket $i$ is substantially below the bound, say, $b_i \le (C_b/100) \cdot n/k$, we also do not split bucket $i$, avoiding splitting almost empty buckets.
+Furthermore, we do not perform a split of a bucket $i$ due to the heuristic error if there are less than $k/3 + 2$ pairs of adjacent buckets that can be joined, which is needed to prove that there is a joinable pair of buckets; see Lemma~\ref{lem:existsBucketToMerge}.
+Finally, if the counter of bucket $i$ is substantially below the bound, say, $b_i \le 2n/k$, we also do not split bucket $i$, avoiding splitting almost empty buckets.
 We summarize the conditions for splitting:

-\begin{definition} We say that a bucket $i$ is \emph{splittable} if one of the following conditions holds: \begin{enumerate}[label=(\roman*)] \item bucket $i$ violates the bucket bound~\eqref{eqn:bucketBound}, i.e., $b_i > C_b\cdot n/k$, or \item there are at least $k/3 + 2$ joinable pairs of buckets, $b_i > (C_b/100) \cdot n/k$, and the heuristic error~\eqref{eqn:heurError-der2} of bucket $i$ is $\gamma > 1$ times larger than the heuristic error of a joinable pair of buckets (after joining) not overlapping bucket $i$. \end{enumerate} \end{definition}
+\begin{definition} We say that a bucket $i$ is \emph{splittable} if one of the following conditions holds: \begin{enumerate}[label=(\roman*)] \item bucket $i$ violates the bucket bound~\eqref{eqn:bucketBound}, i.e., $b_i > C_b\cdot n/k$, or \item there are at least $k/3 + 2$ joinable pairs of buckets, $b_i > 2n/k$, and the heuristic error~\eqref{eqn:heurError-der2} of bucket $i$ is $\gamma > 1$ times larger than the heuristic error of a joinable pair of buckets (after joining) not overlapping bucket $i$. \end{enumerate} \end{definition}

 We repeat finding a splittable bucket $i$ and a joinable pair of buckets not overlapping bucket $i$, performing the split and join as long as there are splittable buckets.
 Since every split increases the number of protected thresholds, we know that this process terminates after at most $O(k)$ iterations.
-In Appendix~\ref{sec:existsBucketToMerge}, we show it is also well-defined. \begin{lemma}[Lemma~\ref{lem:existsBucketToMerge}] SplineSketch always contains a joinable pair of adjacent buckets, according to Definition~\ref{def:joinableBuckets}. \end{lemma}
+The next lemma shows the algorithm is well-defined\footnote{The proof requires that if the buffer size $\Theta(k)$ is larger than $(C_b/2)\cdot n/k$, then the buffer is processed in batches of size $(C_b/2)\cdot n/k$.
+See Appendix~\ref{sec:analysis} for more details.}. \begin{lemma}[See \Cref{lem:existsBucketToMergeStreaming,lem:existsBucketToMerge} in Appendix~\ref{sec:analysis} for proofs in the streaming and mergeability settings, respectively.]
+After initialization of buckets by Algorithm~\ref{alg:initBuckets}, SplineSketch always contains a joinable pair of adjacent buckets, according to Definition~\ref{def:joinableBuckets}. \end{lemma}